Music of the United Kingdom (2000s and 2010s)

 Popular music of the United Kingdom in the 21st century continued to expand and develop new subgenres and fusions.
 While talent show contestants were one of the major forces in pop music, British soul maintained and even extended its high-profile with figures like Joss Stone, Estelle, Duffy and Adele, while a new group of singer-songwriters led by Amy Winehouse and Westlife achieved international success.
 New forms of dance music emerged, including grime and dubstep.
 There was also a revival of garage rock and post-punk, which when mixed with electronic music produced new rave.

 Rock

 Post-Britpop

 Coldplay, considered to be the most successful band of the 21st century.

-Post-Britpop bands such as The Verve, Radiohead, Catatonia and Travis were followed in the 2000s by acts including Snow Patrol, from Northern Ireland and Elbow, Embrace, Starsailor, Doves and Keane from England, with music that was often more melodic and introspective.
+Post-Britpop bands such as The Verve, Radiohead, and Travis were followed in the 2000s by acts including Snow Patrol, from Northern Ireland and Elbow, Embrace, Starsailor, Doves and Keane from England, with music that was often more melodic and introspective.
 The most commercially successful band in the milieu were Coldplay, whose début album Parachutes (2000) went multi-platinum and helped make them one of the most popular acts in the world by the time of their second album A Rush of Blood to the Head (2002).